This information will help you care for your ileostomy or colostomy.

 - Chewing gum

 - If you have tried limiting gas and still have a problem, talk with your WOC nurse.
-He or she may suggest using pouches with charcoal filters.
+They may suggest using pouches with charcoal filters.
 The filter can help prevent the buildup of gas and avoid inflation of the pouch.
 Some people also find it useful to use pouches with filters for airplane travel.

-- Do not prick your pouch to release built-up gas because this will destroy the pouch’s odor proof system.
+- Don’t prick your pouch to release built-up gas because this will destroy the pouch’s odor proof system.

-- Do not rinse your pouch with water, as this will deactivate the filter.
+- Don’t scrub your pouch with water.
+This will deactivate the filter.

 - Eat foods that are high in fiber, such as fruits, vegetables, and bran.